It's 10 PM but I am GOING to get a blog post done today! I'd planned to do this earlier, as it's so nice and basic, but just got distracted...

 - 1/2 medium-large head of cauliflower, broken into bite-size florets

-- 1 medium potato, cubed
+- 1 medium white or sweet potato, cubed

 - 1 small onion, sliced